 AWS Elastic Beanstalk Benefits

-Now that we understand what is Elastic Beanstalk in AWS and how does Elastic beanstalk work, let now understand what are the benefits of using Elastic Beanstalk.
+Now that we understood AWS Elastic Beanstalk and how does it work, let us now understand its benefits.
 So, Elastic Beanstalk provides the user with several benefits and they are:

 - Easy to start with